CacheboxInc/HDM-documentation/macros/Deployment Steps/default.md

 ![alt_text](images/image23.png?classes=content-img "image_tooltip")
 ~e)

+ifdef(~sTARGET_VCS~e, ~s
 13. This will create deployment tasks for the cloud components.
 These tasks can be monitored in vCenter Tasks.
 The progress can also be seen in the HDM configuration view.
 _Figure 29: HDM Clouds View_
-ifdef(~sTARGET_VCS~e, ~s

 ![alt_text](images/image24.png?classes=content-img "image_tooltip")
 ~e)

 ifdef(~sTARGET_VCD~e, ~s
+12. This will create deployment tasks for the cloud components.
+These tasks can be monitored in vCenter Tasks.
+The progress can also be seen in the HDM configuration view
+_Figure 29: HDM Clouds View_

 ![alt_text](images/image10.png?classes=content-img "image_tooltip")
 ~e)